-During the Freshman year all the students in the college take a course in drawing.
-The drawing of this year consists of a little free-hand sketching, a course in lettering, and the elements of mechanical drawing.

-After the Freshman year each student taking the mechanical course will have drawing one hour a day, or what will be equivalent to that time.
-Each student will be taught to make complete and full plans, elevations, sections and details of work and machinery already built and set up.
-The students will be taught the conventional signs and symbols used in drawing, and all drawings will be marked, lettered and finished, as if they were to be used in a regular manufacturing establishment.
+During the Freshman year all the students in the College take a course in drawing.
+The drawing of this year consists of a little free-hand sketching, a course in lettering, and the elements of mechanical drawing students will be taught the conventional signs and symbols used in drawing, and all drawings will be marked, lettered and finished as if they were to be used in a regular manufacturing establishment.
 Students will be required to make tracings of some of their drawings, and from the tracings they will take blue prints.
-After the student has entered the Senior class, he will then be required to make drawings of one or more original designs.
+After the student has entered the Senior Class he will then be required to make drawings of one or inco original designs.